Rolex Warranty & Guarantee: A Complete Guide

 This means that Rolex guarantees that the watch is perfectly functioning in all aspects for at least five years, but the reality is that in most cases, a Rolex watch will last a lifetime.
 In fact, Rolex recommends having your Rolex watch serviced every 10 years, and this alone just proves how reliable and sturdy their movements are.

-Rolex watches can truly last several lifetimes, but its guarantee is valid for five years.
+Rolex watches can truly last several lifetimes, but the guarantee is valid for five years.

 What is interesting about this warranty period increase is that no manufacturing changes were made to the ”two years warranty watches” and ”five years warranty watches”, and this just proves Rolex’s confidence in their products.